-There was no goodwill impairment for the years ended December 31, 2021 and 2022.
+There was no goodwill impairment for the years ended December 31, 2021 and 2022 or for the nine months ended September 30, 2022 and 2023.

 Intangible assets are initially recorded at their acquisition cost, or fair value if acquired as part of a business combination and amortized over their estimated useful lives.
 Intangible assets consist of a website domain, customer relationships and trade names acquired as part of a business combination, and licensed data acquired by entering into research collaboration agreements.
 In each license arrangement, the other party provides the Company with specified data, which currently is used primarily for research and development purposes but may also be licensed to third parties.
 The asset represents the Company's right to use these datasets.
 The Company also recognizes a liability for the associated minimum payments that are presented within accrued data licensing fees.

-During the years ended December 31, 2021, the gross amount of intangible assets increased \$3.0 million, resulting from the extension of a research collaboration agreements.
+During the year ended December 31, 2021, the gross amount of intangible assets increased \$3.0 million, resulting from the extension of a research collaboration agreement.
 During the year ended December 31, 2022, the Company recorded an additional \$2.1 million in licensed data related to de-identified data obtained through additional research collaboration agreements, and \$8.0 million and \$2.8 million of trade names and customer relationships, respectively, related to the Highline Acquisition.